UST-QuAntiL/qc-atlas/docs/adr/index.md

 - [ADR-0000](0000-use-architectural-decision-records) - Use Markdown Architectural Decision Records
 - [ADR-0001](0001-use-URI-for-entities) - Use URI to enable links to entities of the Pattern/QC Atlas
 - [ADR-0002](0002-monorepo) - Go Monolith First
+- [ADR-0003](0003-model-mapper) - Use a Model Mapper to convert entities to DTOs and vice versa
 <!-- adrlogstop -->

 [template.md](template.md) contains the template.